pu2clr/SI4735/README.md

 #### SI4735-D60 and SI4732-A10 I²C bus address

-While the Si4735-D60 provides the 0x11 I²C bus address when the SEN pin is connected to the ground and the SI4732-A10 provides the same address when the SEN pin is connected to the +VCC.
+While the Si4735-D60 provides the 0x11 I²C bus address when the SEN pin is connected to the ground, the SI4732-A10 provides the same address when the SEN pin is connected to the +VCC.
 Also, this library provides the function __getDeviceI2CAddress__ to detect the I²C bus address automatically.
 This way, you don't need to worry about this setup if you use this function.
 See [getDeviceI2CAddress()](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group05.html#ga668008457910e916ebadf15bda2e5b29).